New Employee IT Resources

 All employees with an assigned phone number extension will have an voicemail box.
 Review the instructions for checking your voicemail messages and other common phone tasks: Phone and Voicemail Instructions

 There are multiple copiers for faculty, staff, and student worker use located on campus.
 In order to print from a campus networked computer to the copiers or to perform the scan, fax, copy functions at the copiers, you must enter the last 5 digits of your PSU ID number when prompted.
+You can also send print jobs to the copiers securely from your computer by using the "Locked Print" feature.

 Computer Center Helpdesk Support